bentomhall/nih-system/homebrewery/world/player-options.md

 As an action you can magically do one of the following to a creature you touch.
 Once you use an option, you cannot use that option again until you finish a long rest.

-- Heal the creature to half of its maximum hit points.
+- Heal the creature for half of its maximum hit points.
 - Remove any condition from a living creature.
 - Cure any disease and remove any poison or curse affecting the creature.
 - Break one spell affecting the creature.
 - Restore a dead body to life as long as it has been dead less than 1 hour.
 Using this option causes both you and the target 3 levels of exhaustion.

+#### Adamantine Body
+*Strength (any bludgeoning weapon) Master Skill Trick*

+Damage you deal against objects and structures counts as a critical hit and deals maximum damage.
+Constructs have vulnerability to bludgeoning damage you deal.

 \page
 {{partCover}}